Yema Spica: Overview

 Originally known as the Yema M302 before launch, the Yema minivan was revealed during the 2015 Chengdu Auto Show in China.

 The styling of the Yema Spica is especially controversial as the whole vehicle appears to be reverse engineered from the second generation Toyota Alphard.
-Like the Alphard, the Yema Spica is marketed as a MPV for chauffeur business while primarily made for the Chinese market.
+Like the Alphard, the Yema Spica is marketed as an MPV for chauffeur business while primarily made for the Chinese market.

 Unlike the Alphard's engine (2.4–3.5 liters), the Spica has a 1.5-liter engine.
 Prices of the Spica ranges from 59,800 yuan to 75,800 yuan.